Everything you need to know about charging an electric vehicle

 For example, if you’re signed up to a night rate electricity plan at home, you can take advantage of this and choose to charge your car overnight for a lower electricity rate, further reducing your costs.

-However, charging your EV at home may prove difficult for those who live in a high-rise building or block of flats.
+Charging an EV at home may prove difficult for those who live in a high-rise building or block of flats.

 How much will I spend on charging my car?